Designing Single-Function Therapeutics

 Even when beneficial overall, pharmaceuticals often induce harmful side effects – creating a classic trade-off that doctors and their patients routinely confront.
 NaNots are engineered to do ONE thing – capture a specific type of pathogenic molecule from circulation – and nothing else.
 Our patented approach enables unparalleled levels of target specificity and off-target rejection, by employing three features:

 - A core nanoparticle made from biocompatible materials;

 - A capture agent that binds the NaNot core on one end and a specific target on the other; and

 - Shielding that blocks capture agents from interacting with cell membrane receptors.

-- NaNots are Injected intravenously like a drug and mix rapidly in circulation (<3 minutes)
+- NaNots are Injected intravenously like a drug and mix rapidly in circulation (within seconds)

 - Targets collide randomly with NaNots via diffusion (aka Brownian motion) and get captured by agents specific to that target, beneath a shield that blocks cell membrane interactions

 - NaNots capture a clinically significant quantity of target in 3-10 minutes, at which point scavenging activity ceases

 - The now-inert NaNots circulate until engulfed by macrophages, which break down the NaNots & their cargo into benign small molecules.

 The Role of Diffusion